Blaidd-Drwg/ofs-convert-rs/README.md

 ## How it works
-The usual way of converting between two filesystems involves copying all files to a separate filesystem, formatting the source partition with the desired target filesystem, and copying all files back. `ofs-convert-rs` greatly speed up this process by leaving the file contents in place and only converting the filesystem-specific metadata structures.
+The usual way of converting between two filesystems involves copying all files to a separate filesystem, formatting the source partition with the desired target filesystem, and copying all files back. `ofs-convert-rs` greatly speeds up this process by leaving the file contents in place and only converting the filesystem-specific metadata structures.
 Free space in the filesystem is used for temporary storage, so that no additional filesystem is needed and RAM requirements are minimized.

 `ofs-convert-rs` performs the conversion with the following steps: